-This, in turn, can turn into a vicious cycle of chronic and / or serious illness.
-Underlying deficiencies within the major components of the lipid barrier that allow for water loss are present in individuals with atopic dermatitis.
+This, in turn, can turn into a vicious cycle of chronic and severe illness.
+Underlying deficiencies within the significant components of the lipid barrier that allow for water loss are present in individuals with atopic dermatitis.

 These deficiencies lead to water loss, a weakened barrier, and a lower threshold for the activation of inflammation.
 As a result, patients have dry skin and an increased vulnerability to various triggers, including irritants and allergens.